Purpose of the Grant Program

 The award is meant for conducting research and teaching in the fields of health or environmental sciences at any of the following faculties or research units at the University of Eastern Finland:

-- A. I Virtanen Institute for Molecular Sciences
+- A. I Virtanen Institute for Molecular Sciences (research institute)

 - School of Medicine (Proposals for medical research involving clinical training, patient care, or patient contact are not eligible)

 - Department of Environmental and Biological Sciences

 - Department of Health and Social Management

 - Department of Social Sciences

 - The Institute for Natural Resources, Environment and Society (LYY)